renewboy/SCP-Entry-Loom-of-Fate/README.md

 > **SECURE.
 CONTAIN.
 PROTECT.**

 **SCP Entry: Loom of Fate** is an immersive, generative text adventure game set in the SCP Foundation universe.
-Powered by Google's **Gemini 2.5** models, it creates unique, non-linear narratives based on any SCP designation you input.
+Powered by Google's **Gemini** models, it creates unique, non-linear narratives based on any SCP designation you input.

 Experience the horror, mystery, and scientific coldness of the Foundation through a retro-futuristic terminal interface.